Seal125/steph-smith-school/README.md

 ### How to Submit a Homework Assignment
 Each class will be in a different **branch**.
 To access these classes, navigate to the drop-down menu where it will likely say **master**.
 Click on it, and you should see a bunch of branches with the class dates.
-Select the class that you would like to submit the homework to, and create a pull request for that branch with the homework file modified to hold your answer.
+On your text editor, type in `git pull origin (class branch)`, select the class that you would like to submit the homework to, and create a pull request for that branch with the homework file modified to hold your answer.

 ## Weekly Schedule